jamesmacaulay/sprockets_rails3_backport/README.markdown

 ## Differences from Rails 3.1

-This gem was made for [Shopify](http://www.shopify.com)'s use, and I've made some changes to some behaviour that either didn't work in Rails 3.0, or didn't make sense for Shopify:
+This gem was made for [Shopify](http://www.shopify.com)'s use, and I've made changes to some behaviour that either didn't work in Rails 3.0, or didn't make sense for Shopify:

 * `image_path` (and therefore `image_tag`) [do not use the asset pipeline](https://github.com/jamesmacaulay/sprockets_rails3_backport/blob/d4cd5e5/lib/sprockets/helpers/rails_helper.rb#L60-63).
 * Rails 3.0 does not have support for initializer groups, so `rake assets:precompile` [cannot do the trick of partially loading the environment](https://github.com/jamesmacaulay/sprockets_rails3_backport/blob/d4cd5e5/lib/sprockets/assets.rake#L97-98).